Spin Master (TSE:TOY) Price Target Raised to C$24.00

-Spin Master (TSE:TOY) had its price target boosted by National Bank Financial from C$20.00 to C$24.00 in a research report sent to investors on Monday morning, BayStreet.CA reports.
-They currently have a sector perform rating on the stock.
-National Bank Financial also issued estimates for Spin Master’s Q3 2020 earnings at $1.10 EPS, Q4 2020 earnings at $0.34 EPS, FY2020 earnings at $0.48 EPS and FY2021 earnings at $1.36 EPS.
+Spin Master (TSE:TOY) had its target price lifted by Jefferies Financial Group from C$20.00 to C$24.00 in a research note issued to investors on Tuesday morning, BayStreet.CA reports.

 About Spin Master